bayfrontmedia/bones-app/docs/app/configuration.md

 [DeployPurge](console.md#deploypurge) console commands.

 - `backup_path` - The `backup_path` key specifies the path where deployment backups will be saved on the server.
-  This key must exist in order to use the deployment-related [console commands](console.md).